callofduty4x/CoD4x_Server/scriptdocumentation/ScriptingGuide.md

 {
   for(;;)
   {
-    waittill("connected", player); // waits until a new player connects - player stored in "player" variable player thread welcome(); // execute a new thread for "player" }
+    level waittill("connected", player); // waits until a new player connects - player stored in "player" variable player thread welcome(); // execute a new thread for "player" }
 }